 You’ve saved a deposit for a house and agreed on a mortgage, but unfortunately when you’re buying a house that’s not all you’ll need to pay out for.
 There are lots of other hidden costs when moving house including legal fees, stamp duty, and surveys; make sure you’ve factored in all these expenditures so that you’re not left strapped for cash.

 This might sound counter-intuitive, but if you’re selling your home as well as buying a house, it’s well worth waiting until you have a definite buyer before you start your search.
 This way, you won’t suffer the disappointment of missing out on your dream home because someone else is in a better position to buy than you.
-If, however, you’re in a rush to move, selling to a property buying company could be the best option for you.
+If, however, you’re in a rush to move, selling to a fast house buyer could be the best option for you.

 Estate agents are notoriously good at persuading house buyers to put in over-the-odds offers on potential houses to avoid “losing out to other interested buyers”.
 They also often advise sellers to accept no less than the asking price, which can result in a drawn out moving process.

 Our advice – stick to your guns when negotiating and, if you have an offer accepted, ensure that the estate agent takes the property off the market immediately; they should have no objections to this.

 Once your offer has been accepted, it’s important to have a survey carried out which will flag any problems (i.e. subsidence, flooding) and allow you to budget for these (should they arise) in advance.